gallenc/opennms-examples-tutorials-1/workup/opennms-gpon-correlation-2/minimal-minion-kafka/kafka-cleint-docker.md

 Based on https://docs.opennms.com/horizon/29/operation/kafka-producer/kafka-producer.html
 (see also https://rmoff.net/2018/08/02/kafka-listeners-explained/)

-Please note that the kafka broker in docker-compose is running on port 29092  not 9092 as described in the docs.
+Please note that the kafka broker in docker compose is running on port 29092  not 9092 as described in the docs.

 You need to get access to the OpenNMS Karaf shell.
 There is an SSH client installed on the minion image but not the horizon image - so we ssh into the horizon opennms from the minion

-note that docker-compose sets up the service names broker, horizon, database as dns names so ssh etc can reference these
+note that docker compose sets up the service names broker, horizon, database as dns names so ssh etc can reference these

 To manually set up the alarm forwarder following the documentation

 ```
-docker-compose exec minion bash
+docker compose exec minion bash
 ssh -p 8101 admin@horizon

 (ssh -p 8101  -o UserKnownHostsFile=/dev/null  admin@localhost can be used from the docker host while avoiding host signature checking)